triss90/triss.dev/blog/_posts/2023-02-21-smooth-scroll-to-top.md

 It simply targets all ` # ` links and applies smooth scrolling to their respective elements.

-Today there's luckily a much simpler and better way to achieve this effect, and it's available in native Javascript:
+Today there's luckily a much simpler and better way to achieve this effect, and it's even available in native Javascript:

 ```html
 <a href="#0" onclick="scrollToTop();">scroll-to-top</a>